 The New England Chapter of HHO held a bear hunt from September 30, 2022 – October 2, 2022, in the White Mountains of New Hampshire.
 One staff member supported this event, and one active-duty service member was selected for this hunt.

-During the extended weekend trip, the hard-working Plott hounds were able to get on the scent trail/strike multiple bears, with 2 bears being harvested.
-The first bear harvested was a grueling 10-mile track through the mountain terrain (beaver impoundments, blowdowns, moss covered rocks, etc.) for the pack of hounds.
-The harvested bear (186lb Boar) never “treed” and was “bayed up” on the ground by the hounds and was shot at very close distance by active-duty service member Rand Larson tagging his first bear.
-Petty Officer First Class Larson is a Gunners Mate in the United States Navy and is currently stationed in Bath, Maine aboard the Pre-Commissioning Unit (PCU) – (DDG-120) USS Carl M. Levin, which is a US Navy Arleigh Burke Class Flight IIA Guided Missile Destroyer being built by Bath Iron Works.
+During the extended weekend trip, the hard-working Plott hounds could get on the scent trail/strike multiple bears, with 2 bears harvested.
+The first bear harvested was a grueling 10-mile track through the mountain terrain (beaver impoundments, blowdowns, moss-covered rocks, etc.) for the pack of hounds.
+The harvested bear (186lb Boar) never "treed" and was "bayed up" on the ground by the hounds and was shot at a very close distance by active-duty service member Rand Larson tagging his first bear.
+Petty Officer First Class Larson is a Gunner's Mate in the United States Navy and is currently stationed in Bath, Maine, aboard the Pre-Commissioning Unit (PCU) – (DDG-120) USS Carl M. Levin, which is a US Navy Arleigh Burke Class Flight IIA Guided Missile Destroyer being built by Bath Iron Works.

-After the 1st bear was in the books time was left and the HHO Field Staff Member Chris Marcoux got a shot at harvesting his 1st bear.
+After the 1st bear was in the books, time was left, and the HHO Field Staff Member Chris Marcoux got a shot at harvesting his 1st bear.
 The team headed out Sat.
-AM for round 2 it was a slow day; no bear was taken.
-Day 3 – Last Day, the hounds were able to strike early and quick, a bear was treed, located and harvested by 0800.
-Unfortunately, that’s where all the work began, the bear was dispatched 50 plus feet up in a large oak tree and a tree climber was called to the location to retrieve the bear from its lofty perch.
+AM for round 2 was a slow day; no bear was taken.
+Day 3 – Last Day, the hounds could strike early and quickly.
+A bear was treed, located, and harvested by 0800.
+Unfortunately, that's where all the work began, the bear was dispatched 50-plus feet up in a large oak tree, and a tree climber was called to retrieve the bear from its lofty perch.

-Thank you goes out to Bruce Rogers for his support of this event and the New England Chapter for donating this hound hunt.
-Bruce’s Plott hounds are amazing!
+Thank you!
+Goes out to Bruce Rogers for his support of this event and the New England Chapter for donating to this hound hunt.
+Bruce's Plott hounds are excellent!
 And thank you to the private landowners that allowed us to access their properties, Jonathan Cyr for the tow out, Zachary Osgood, and Bear Paw – the tree climbing bear retrieval expert.